haskell-works/blog/drafts/2019-02-04-adding-bit-vectors-branchless-comparisons.md

 Using such types are fairly risky in high-performance code because the complexity of representing them in memory makes them slow.
-Ideally, we would like to be able to use them and depend on the compiler to fully optimised away, but this doesn't always happen.
+Ideally, we would like to be able to use them and depend on the compiler to fully optimised them away, but this doesn't always happen.

 We can see that GHC has failed to optimise away these constants by looking